zlatozar/study-paip/ch11/Readme.md

 algorithms that can solve the problem, but the system itself, rather than the programmer, is responsible for the details of the algorithm.

+Logic programming allows a programmer to describe a situation with formulas of predicate logic, and then to use a _mechanical problem solver_ (i.e. a procedure) to make inferences (the process of reaching a conclusion from premisses) from the formulas.
+When using a logic programming language, the emphasis is on describing the structure of the application, instead of telling the computer what to do.

 We shall view functional programming as computation in evaluation mode (no information guessing is allowed) and relational programming as computation in a deduction mode (information guessing is allowed.)